Bitcoin Cash Hard Fork

 Without the persona to arbitrate, readings of the white paper and Satoshi’s other writings became ammunition in the conflict.
 The whitepaper is a key document in Bitcoin’s social contract, because it pre-dates the network and serves as a specification of what the network is for and how it should be operated.
 Everyone who has ever used Bitcoin has implicitly agreed to this social contract as initially described in the white paper and implemented then iterated in the Bitcoin node software.

-All parties agreed that Bitcoin in its current state could not scale to become an everyday payment option, because the number of transactions it could process would not be sufficient for such regular use by many people.
+As the scaling debate progressed, all parties agreed that Bitcoin in its current state could not scale to become an everyday payment option, because the number of transactions it could process would not be sufficient for such regular use by many people.

 Big blocks were intended to maintain low fees per transaction by allowing for more of them.
 However, significantly bigger blocks would lead to the hardware requirements for running a Bitcoin node to increase significantly.
 This would result in fewer nodes, weakening the network’s decentralization and security.

-The alternative scaling approach was to focus on Layer 2 solutions, off-chain mechanisms for transacting in Bitcoin without leaving an on chain footprint.
+The alternative scaling approach was to focus on Layer 2 solutions, off-chain mechanisms for transacting in Bitcoin without leaving a heavy on chain footprint.
 The most well known Layer 2 scaling solution is Lightning Network, where on chain transactions are used to open channels and create a balance which is spendable within the lightning network.
 Implicit in this approach is the idea that on chain Bitcoin transactions are more weighty things that should be used only when significant amounts are involved.

 Miners generally appeared to be supportive of block size increases.
 By keeping this activity on chain the transaction fees would all accrue to the miners and a higher cost of nodes would be insignificant compared to their mining hardware and operational costs.

 To complicate matters further, the soft fork SegWit change which was needed to allow Lightning Network to be used safely would also break “AsicBoost”.
-AsicBoost was an exploit which Bitmain, the main manufacturer of ASICs, were thought to be leveraging to gain a competitive advantage.
+AsicBoost was an exploit which Bitmain, the main manufacturer of ASICs, were thought to be leveraging to gain a competitive advantage2.

 Miners first blocked the activation of SegWit, maintaining the status quo for quite a long period of time.
 Eventually, Bitcoin developers and users mobilised to force the miners to adopt SegWit or see the chain split and a significant faction of the ecosystem reject their blocks for failing to offer this support (see UASF episode in developers section).